Wind farm: Pakistan

 Pakistan has wind corridors in Jhimpir, Gharo and Keti Bundar in Sindh province and is currently developing wind power plants in Jhimpir and Mirpur Sakro (District Thatta).
 The government of Pakistan decided to develop wind power energy sources due to problems supplying energy to the southern coastal regions of Sindh and Balochistan.
 The Zorlu Energy Putin Power Plant is the first wind power plant in Pakistan.
 The wind farm is being developed in Jhimpir, by Zorlu Energy Pakistan the local subsidiary of a Turkish company.
-The total cost of the project is $136 million.[3]
-Completed in 2012, it has a total capacity of around 56MW.
+The total cost of the project is $136 million.
+Completed in 2012, it has a total capacity of approximately 56MW.
 Fauji Fertilizer Company Energy Limited, has built a 49.5 MW wind Energy Farm at Jhimpir.
 Contract of supply of mechanical design was awarded to Nordex and Descon Engineering Limited.
 Nordex is a German wind turbine manufacturer.
 In the end of 2011 49.6 MW was expected to be completed.
 The Pakistani government also issued a Letter Of Interest in a 100 MW Wind power plant to FFCEL.
 The Pakistani government had plans to achieve electric power generation of up to 2500 MW by the end of 2015 from wind energy to bring down an energy shortage.